EivindArvesen/xkcd/README.md

 # Xkcd
-Sublime Text plugin for viewing [xkcd](http://www.xkcd.com) comics.
+Sublime Text 3 plugin for viewing [xkcd](http://www.xkcd.com) comics.
+Opens selected comic, title and alt-text in a transient view.

 ![Screenshot](xkcd.png)

-Now you can procrastinate directly from your editor!
+Now you too can procrastinate directly from your editor!

 ## Features
 Current features: